Streamlining processes at Pittsburgh COmmunity Food Bank

 For every piece of feedback the Food Bank receives, they must in turn provide a piece of counter-feedback.

-New hypothesis: agencies understand the system but want to know the why
+New hypothesis: agencies know the system but want to know why

 New Project Goals